ncatlin/rgat/readme.md

 It's reliance on DynamoRIO means that rgat suffers from all of the same limitations and many more as well.

 Instrumenting arbitrary code - especially malicious obfuscated code - tends to present a *lot* of edge cases.

+## 'rgat'?

+'runtime graph analysis tool' or 'ridiculous graph analysis tool', depending on your fondness for the concept.

 ## Credit where it is due